Regulations for the holding of outside appointments and the conduct of outside work

 Made by Council on 14 July 2004

-1. (1) All university employees, with the exception of CUF lecturers, shall obtain approval from their head of department (or equivalent) for the holding of any outside appointment (including directorships on the boards of external organisations, spin-off companies and, for this purpose, University subsidiaries), and for undertaking other outside activities (including consultancies).
+1. (1) All university academic and academic-related employees, with the exception of associate professors who are mainly employed by colleges, shall obtain approval from their head of department (or equivalent), for the holding of any outside appointment (including executive and non-executive directorships on the boards of external organisations, spin-off companies and, for this purpose, University subsidiaries), and for undertaking other outside activities (including consultancies) which require a commitment of time that otherwise might reasonably be expected to be devoted to University duties.

 (2) If the head of department (or equivalent) has an interest in the appointment or activity under paragraph (1), the application for approval shall be made to the person at the next higher level of authority.
 In most cases this will be the head of division.